 The exact list of documents to submit to the Chinese authorities depends on each case.

 Generally, the following documents are required to be produced:

 From the Employee

-Diploma: the original Diploma has to be submitted along with its notarized and legalized copy
+- Diploma: the original degree has to be submitted along with its authenticated and legalized copy

-Police Clearance Certificate: the PCC needs to be notarized and legalized
+- Police Clearance Certificate: the original PCC has to be authenticated and legalized

 - Labor Contract

 - Business License (+ Certificate of Approval if any)